 Improvement authorizations, which are liabilities that represent the District's earmarking of fund balance for a specified future project, do not represent liabilities as defined by U.S. generally accepted accounting principles.
-Therefore, for the years ended December 31, 2019 and 2018, improvement authorizations in the amount of \$349,317 in both years have been eliminated in arriving at the government-wide presentation.
+Therefore, for the years ended December 31, 2020 and 2019, improvement authorizations in the amount of \$442,454 and \$349,317, respectively, have been eliminated in arriving at the government-wide presentation.